-Sources: Bloomberg; Datastream; Refinitiv; BIS calculations.
+Sources: Bloomberg: Datastream: Refinitiv: BIS calculations.

-The value of this year's annual hedge fund performance survey through December 2019 was ostensibly turned on its head when a pandemic virtually shut down the global economy and sent securities plummeting by Eric Uhlfelder
+The value of this year's annual hedge fund performance survey through December 2019 was ostensibly turned on its head when a pandemic virtually shut down the global economy and sent securities plummeting in 2020.
+But a deeper look at these consistently performing funds revealed managers that as a group have largely been able to weather the storm better than the market and their peers.

+by Eric Uhlfelder